The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • Correct: Twenty-five engineers were involved in the project.
 OR The project involved 25 engineers.

-If number is followed by a unit of measurement, abbreviate the unit.
-Leave one space between the number and the unit.
+If a number is followed by a unit of measurement, abbreviate the unit and leave one space between the number and the unit.
+For numbers less than 1.0, insert a zero to the left of the decimal point.

 NOTE: A period is included after the abbreviation for ínch (in.) to differentiate from in used as a preposition.